nikp123/wake-on-arp/README.md

 If you use a subnet mask fitting the whole network, you may want to monitor which IP did wake up your target.

-If the event was in the last days or since last reboot, you don't any additional configuration and can just use
+If the event was in the last few days or since the last reboot, you don't need any additional configuration and can just use

 `systemctl status wakeonarp.service` or `journalctl -u wakeonarp.service`